rejnac/wende-nyasaye-dholuo-database/README.md

 1. Download the (.vpc) file
 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!

+You can help us correct lyrics errors in (.json), donate, or join a team of dedicated developers involved in this noble project.

 Prepared sir enock and friends (https://rejnac.org).